MAmr9UH/Tokyo-Olympic-Data-Analytics-using-Azure-/README.md

 - Explore the dataset and ask questions to give a better understanding of the data provided to you.
 - Use data visualization to answer these questions.
-![Percentage of the gender joined](asstes/1.png)
-The Percentage of gender joined the Olympics
+![Percentage of the gender joined](asstes/1.png) Example:The Percentage of gender joined the Olympics
 ### 4- Data Cleaning:
 - Observe missing data, and data missing strategy(MCAR, MAR, or MNAR).
 - Observe duplicate data.